 The term 'place' refers to the geographical level below an ICS at which most of the work to join up budgets, planning and service delivery for routine health and care services (particularly community-based services) will happen.
-We will continue to work in partnership across Sheffield 'place' as well as the wider ICS.
-In order to make a reality of ambitions to deliver more joined-up care and bring about meaningful improvements in population health there will need to be a major focus on strengthening partnerships at the level of place (alongside the development of ICS structures and capabilities).
+We will continue to work in partnership across Sheffield Place as well as the wider ICS to focus not only on the services which we provide but also to strengthen the linkages to the social support system of housing, employment and education for the vulnerable people we serve.
+This partnership approach to joined up working and delivering integrated care and support is vital to enabling sustainable recovery for people who use our services.
+We will promote with our Place partners a person centred and strengths-based approach, as articulated in our Clinical and Social Care Strategy, to enable independent living wherever possible.
+To make a reality of these ambitions to deliver more joined-up care and bring about meaningful improvements in population health there will need to be a major focus on strengthening partnerships at the level of Place (alongside the development of Accountable Care Partnerships and ICS structures and capabilities).